rwdavies/mspbwt/README.md

 # mspbwt

-TODO
+Current
 =============
- - Push the whole building part into C++, see if I can make more efficient
+ - Now have the whole building in C++
- - Make encoding of d optional
+ - So could test on an e.g. 2 Mbp region, see if it can work